LemonRiz/mongodb/Readme.md

 - What does it allow you to do?
   Virtual machines can be used for many things, such as trying out a new OS or running programs that are incompatible with your physical PC.
 - How have you used one?
-  We ran servers using apache
+  We ran servers using apache.

 ### Vagrant